 The School of Government building is located in the heart of the academic part of campus.
-It houses administrative and faculty offices, Admissions and Financial Aid, The Center for Teaching and Learning (CTL), and seven classrooms.
-The terrace level is where you will find the Academic and Career Advising Office, the Registrar's Office, and the Terrace Conference Room.
+It normally houses administrative and faculty offices, Admissions, Financial Aid, The Center for Teaching and Learning (CTL), as well as classrooms.
 The flagpole is a common meeting place which sits just outside the east side of the building.
 A covered breezeway, where each year we welcome new students to the campus in the fall and seniors take their final walk to graduation in the spring, connects the School of Government to the entrance of Cox Auditorium.